aneoconsulting/ArmoniK/README.md

 ## On Windows <a name="on-windows"></a>
 All instructions to build, deploy and test Armonik software on Windows are described in [Armonik on Windows](./README.ON-PREMISE-WINDOWS.md)

+## On Windows without Docker-Desktop <a name="on-windows-no-docker-desktop"></a>
+All instructions to build, deploy and test Armonik software on Windows without Docker-Desktop are described in [Armonik on Windows without Docker-Desktop](./README.ON-PREMISE-WINDOWS-NO-DOCKER-DESKTOP.md)

 # Armonik software on cloud <a name="armonik-software-on-cloud"></a>
 ## Amazon Web Services (AWS) <a name="amazon-web-services"></a>